ajb413/pubnub-signals-demo-typing-indicator/readme.md

 ## What is a PubNub Signal?

 A Signal is the same as a PubNub Publish except it can only be 30 bytes in size or smaller.
-Signals are not replicated to all global data centers, they can only be delivered to subscribers in a single region.
+Signals are not replicated to all global data centers, they can only be delivered to subscribers in a single region (active in 1 data center).

 They are not stored in History for a later fetch; only the most recent Signal message can be fetched later.
+They do not invoke PubNub Function by default, contact support if you need that functionality.
 Signals are **cheaper** than Publishes when your app is at scale.

 ## Why Use Signal Instead of Publish?